puppetlabs/packaging/README.md

 the Jenkins job itself.
 Note that the Groovy postbuild script needed for metrics gathering is dynamically passed to each job.

-This first job clones the git bundle passed in as a parameter, then clones the packaging repo (rake package:bootstrap) and for every cell in its matrix performs a package build for a specific target (e.g. rake pl:deb COW=base-lucid-i386.cow).
+This first job clones the git bundle passed in as a parameter, then installs the packaging gem (bundle install) and for every cell in its matrix performs a package build for a specific target (e.g. bundle exec rake pl:deb COW=base-lucid-i386.cow).
 Once all cells in the matrix complete (either succeed or fail), this job automatically triggers the second of the new jobs as a downstream job.

 To receive an email notification from jenkins about the status of the packaging job, pass NOTIFY=<recipient> as an environment variable to the uber_build invocation, e.g.:

-rake pl:jenkins:uber_build NOTIFY="foo@puppet.com bar@puppet.com"
+bundle exec rake pl:jenkins:uber_build NOTIFY="foo@puppet.com bar@puppet.com"

 The second job is an automatic repository creation task for this git repo.
 Specifically, the job copies the git bundle from the packaging job and clones